 Read more: How monomaterials in packaging increase recycling and circular economy

-For packaging to be recyclable, it requires using the right material for the label or the product label.
+For packaging to be recyclable, the right material must be used for the product label.
 The properties of a label's adhesive or size can cause recyclable products to go to waste.
-If the label and packaging are made up of different materials, there are several measures you can and should take to ensure that the product is correctly sorted and recycled.
+If the label and packaging are made up of different materials, there are measures you can and should take to ensure that the product is correctly sorted and recycled: